BagusDhanistR/parking-lot/README.md

-# parking-lot
+# Parking Ticketing
-This is a mini project about ticketing on parking lot this project has unit testing using jest and supertest run testing by using command  `npm run test`
+This is a mini project about ticketing on parking ticketing  <br />
+this project has unit testing using jest and supertest  <br />
+run testing by using command  `npm run test`

 ## Ticket